Okanjo/okanjo-docs/docs/Objects.md

 A CheckoutOrder object is returned as the response to initially creating the order.
 Contains the information needed for your application to to allow the buyer to complete the transaction.

+`order_id`
+:   `string` The unique order object ID that was started.
 `token`
-:   `string`  The unique order identifier.
+:   `string`  The paypal token associated with the order.
 `paypal_url`
 :   `string`  The PayPal URL to redirect the client to complete the transaction using PayPal.
 `cards`